BITalinoWorld/firmware-BT121/README.md

 ![bt121_pinout](https://user-images.githubusercontent.com/7913981/29179550-a80b6dae-7dec-11e7-9c53-c6cd701c2b85.png)

-After that, the firmware image can be uploaded to the BT121 using the bgupdate tool that can be found in the bin folder of the Smart Ready SDK installation directory.
+After that, the firmware image can be uploaded to the BT121 using the BGUpdate tool that can be found in the bin folder of the Smart Ready SDK installation directory.
 The program command has the following syntax:

 `<smart-ready-sdk dir>\ bgupdate.exe <COM port> fwimage.bin`